'Cowards die many times before their deaths; the valiant never taste of death but once.'—William Shakespeare

-'I dread I shall have to defer as well, for I must continue with the case sir', I answered.
+'I dread I shall have to defer as well, for I must continue with the case sir'.

 'Indeed, time for us thespians detective is precious even more.
-I hope that once you find your killers that you are not truly disappointed, with what you have revealed Detective Crow', he said.
+I hope that once you find your killers that you are not truly disappointed, with what you have revealed Detective Crow'.

 I looked into his haughty eyes, and uttered, 'I shall be extremely satisfied sir'.